5 - Introduction to the transition plan

 O: Vision and Objectives

-O3: The organisation's vision is defined by a medium- and long-term objective (temporal horizon 2030 and 2050), expressed in absolute value and in relative intensity.
+O3: The organisation's vision shall be defined by a medium- and long-term objective (time horizons 2030 and 2050), expressed in absolute value and in relative intensity.
 They are consistent with the objectives of international sectoral standards, and are set in perspective with an analysis of the organisation's activity projections.
 The vision also relies on adaptation objectives.

 P: Action plan

-P3: The Transition Plan contains a mix of actions (immediate, priority, strategic, adaptation and process improvement actions for data collection) that are significant and coherent with each other, also addressing some avoided emissions.
+P3: The transition plan shall contain a mix of significant and coherent actions (immediate, priority, strategic, adaptation and data collection improvement), also covering some avoided emissions.

 Q: Quantification of actions